phone_enabled

 1. California

-California ranked as the top state for solar – by a long shot.
-And it’s no surprise since the Golden State enjoys almost 300 sunny and partly-sunny days per year.
-Solar is a booming business in CA, with the state investing over $73 billion in solar technology and providing generous tax incentives and property tax exemptions for residents who get solar panels for their homes
+California ranks as the top state for solar by a wide margin.
+And it’s no surprise since the Golden State enjoys almost 300 sunny and partly sunny days per year.
+Solar is a booming business in California, where more than $90.6 billion has been invested in solar generation.
+The state also provides generous tax incentives and property tax exemptions for residents who add solar panels to their homes.
+Over 11 million homes in the state are already powered by solar, and more than a quarter of the state’s electricity comes from solar production.

 2. Texas